jellyfish-wsi/jellyfish-p2/README.md

 ### Rabbit Holes
 - 250 requests per month to AeroDataBox is enough to develop the system, otherwise the team would pay $5 a month for up to 5000 requests a month.
 - How do we implement account authorizations (user logins)?
 - Past trips will not be deleted from the database, however they will be minimized and will be put below upcoming trips.
 - For road and rail, the input for the departure and arrival location will be text fields.
 We will not implement a select list nor an auto-fill.
-- There will only be one transportation record per trip.
-Multiple transportation records will be addressed un future developments.

 ### No Go
 - No calendars